• Home

 Fur farming in Europe We begin by welcoming Angela Grimes, Acting CEO of Born Free USA to tell us about their new report on fur farming in Europe.
 There is a very wide range of practices and laws across the continent, with Luxembourg, the UK, Austria, Slovenia Macedonia, and Croatia having total bans.
 Where farming […]

-Filed Under: 2018 Show Archive, 2018, Books, Cats, Dogs, Farmed animals, Fur, General Information Tagged With: Animal rights, cats, Animal Cruelty, Books, Fur, Dogs
+Filed Under: 2018, 2018 Show Archive, Books, Cats, Dogs, Farmed animals, Fur, General Information Tagged With: Animal rights, Animal Cruelty, Books, Dogs, cats, Fur

 Animals Today November 17, 2018: Greyhound racing to end in Florida.
 California Prop 12 passes, easing cruel conditions for some farmed animals.